SarutaSan72/Yass/README.md

 # Downloads

-Executables for the original version can be found at [http://yass-along.com](http://yass-along.com) Stay tuned for binaries of the Reloaded version.
+Binaries can be found in the [Release Section](https://github.com/DoubleDee73/Yass/releases)

 # Developers